Jalopy-Tech/WUTF8Console/README.md

 Copyright &copy; 2022 Robert J. Joynt.

-The WUTF8Console C++ Library is free software under the MIT License.
+The WUTF8Console C++ Library is free software under the [MIT License](https://github.com/Jalopy-Tech/WUTF8Console/blob/main/LICENSE.md).

 ## Contact

 For further inquires, please email: robertjjoynt@gmail.com .

-## Thank you
+## Thanks

 - To Eric the Viking, my student, for bringing this problem to my attention and testing the library.
 - [Chris Wellons](https://nullprogram.com/blog/2021/12/30/) for writing the [libwinsane library](https://github.com/skeeto/scratch/tree/master/libwinsane) which allows Unicode UTF-8 arguments to be passed into  a Windows console C++ program.